-If you have access to the desktop environment of the server on which Cockpit has been installed, open a browser window and navigate to https://localhost:9090 to access the Cockpit sign in screen.
-If, on the other hand, the server is remote, simply navigate to the server using the domain name or IP address (for example https://myserver.com:9090).
+If you have access to the desktop environment of the server on which Cockpit has been installed, open a browser window and navigate to https://localhost:9090 to access the Cockpit sign-in screen.
+If, on the other hand, the server is remote, navigate to the server using the domain name or IP address (for example, https://myserver.com:9090).

-Sign in to the Cockpit interface either as root or with your a user account credentials.
-Note that when signed in as a user some tasks will be restricted within the Cockpit interface due to permission constraints unless you enable the Reuse my password for privileged tasks option prior to signing in.
-After signing in, Cockpit will display the System screen.
+Sign in to the Cockpit interface either as root or with your user account credentials.
+Note that some tasks will be restricted within the Cockpit interface when signed in as a user due to permission constraints.
+In this situation, the Cockpit console will display a button labeled “Limited Access,” as shown in Figure 7-2:

-The Overview screen provides an overview of the current system including realtime performance metrics for CPU and memory.
-This screen also includes information about the system including the underlying hardware, host name, system time and whether the system software is up to date.
-Options are also provided to restart or shutdown the system.
+The Overview screen provides an overview of the current system, including access to CPU, memory, storage, and network activity performance metrics.
+This screen also includes information about the system, including the underlying hardware, hostname, system time, and whether the system software is up to date.
+Options are also provided to restart or shut down the system.

 For more information on a particular category, click on the corresponding link.
-Figure 8-3, for example, shows the system usage graphs:
+Figure 7-5, for example, shows the system performance history screen:

 When the Logs category is selected, Cockpit displays the contents of the systemd journal logs.
-Selecting a log entry will display the entire log message.
-The log entries are ordered with the most recent at the top and menus are included to filter the logs for different time durations and based on message severity.
+Choosing a log entry will display the entire log message.
+The log entries are ordered with the most recent at the top, and menus are included to filter the logs for different time durations and based on message severity.

-Select the Storage option to review and manage the storage on the system including disks, partitions and volume groups, Network File System (NFS) mounts and RAID storage.
-This screen also allows disk I/O activity to be monitored in realtime and lists log output from the system udisksd service used to query and manage storage devices.
+Select the Storage option to review and manage the storage on the system, including disks, partitions, volume groups, Network File System (NFS) mounts, and RAID storage.
+This screen also allows disk I/O activity to be monitored in real-time and lists log output from the system udisksd service used to query and manage storage devices:

-The Networking screen provides information on a wide range of network related configurations and services including network interfaces and firewall settings and allows configuration changes to be made such as creating network bridges or setting up virtual networks.
+The Networking screen provides information on various network-related configurations and services, including network interfaces and firewall settings.
+In addition, it allows configuration changes such as creating network bridges or setting up virtual networks:

-As previously mentioned, additional functionality can be added to Cockpit in the form of extensions.
-These can either be self-developed extensions, or those provided by third parties.
-The Applications screen lists installed extensions and allows extensions to be added or deleted.
+As previously mentioned, additional functionality can be added to Cockpit as extensions.
+These can either be self-developed extensions or those provided by third parties.
+The Applications screen lists installed extensions and allows extensions to be added or removed: